-A handsome tech prodigy looks a bit like Keanu Reeves’s character, Neo.
-The Western press often refers to him as “Russian Mark Zuckerberg”.
+Handsome tech prodigy looks a bit like Keanu Reeves’s character, Neo.
+The Western press often refers to him as Russian Mark Zuckerberg.

 You know, Durov attended an Italian elementary school, and after returning to Russia entered the Academy Gymnasium in St. Petersburg.
 As a student Durov created his first social network, a forum for teachers and students.

 On his 27th birthday, he donated a million dollars to the Wikimedia Foundation.

-On November 19, 2012 was published a book by Nikolai Kononov, “Durov Code”, which describes the formation of “Vkontakte” and its creator.
+On November 19, 2012 a book Durov Code by Nikolai Kononov was published.
 Kononov says: “Durov is the architect who controls the whole system.
 He works only for himself, plays only his game.”

 Pavel is a vegetarian.
 In 2014, he left Russia and said that he was not going to return.